 - There are a million ways to Build A Fort – with couch cushions, under a table covered in sheets and blankets, with a build-a-fort kit (this one is pretty neat), between bunk beds and chairs and random pieces of furniture you have around your home.
 The imagination and teamwork that goes into fort-building is the best part.

 - Bath time is a favorite part of the day in our house.
 The kids literally make dibs on who gets to take a bath first, so when we’re stuck inside, I can put the kids in a bath for 30-minutes and they’ll be completely happy and content.
-When I want to mix it up, we have Glow in the Dark Bath Time.
+When I want to mix it up, we have Glow in the Dark Bath Time or mix up a slime bath (which actually cleans up really easily and is non-toxic.)
 I break open the glow sticks, toss a few in a couple plastic bottles as well as in the water and turn off the lights for them to go nuts.

 - Red-Light, Green-Light.
 The game that never gets old and my kids go wild for it every time.
 Sometimes we play backwards, doing a bear crawl, rolling, on tip toes, hopping like a bunny rabbit or slithering like a snake to make it interesting.